6 Ways to Protect Your Teen Against Fortnite I.D. Theft Scams

 Android Fornite App Scam

-Another scam that has been affecting Fortnite players are fake apps for in the Google Play store.
+Another scam that has been affecting Fortnite players is fake apps in the Google Play store.
 The game isn’t available on Android devices yet, though a launch is planned by the end of Summer 2018.
 Security researchers at Zscaler found a bunch of Android apps posing as the official Fortnite app for Android.

 When players download the fake version of the game on their phones they ended up downloading spyware and adware that ends up being a real-life cyberattack.
-Many of these fake apps ask users to rate and review it with pre-written comments that make it look like the app is legitimate.
+Many of these fake apps ask users to rate and review them with pre-written comments that make it look like the app is legitimate.
 In one case, Zscaler found an app that had over 5,000 downloads with more than 4,000 five-star reviews.